 Currently, Tejas is a student researcher who has performed work in the neuro-oncology and plant biology fields.
 Prior to Stanford, he has researched at Karmanos Cancer Institute (Detroit, MI) and Fort Valley State University (Fort Valley, GA).
-He is a member of a research team developing a natural treatment option for the deadly glioblastoma multiforme (GBM) brain cancer and has worked to identify the biological reasons why two medicinal plants are going extinct in nature.
+He is a member of a research team developing a phytochemical treatment option for the deadly glioblastoma multiforme (GBM) brain cancer and has worked to identify the biological reasons why two medicinal plants are going extinct in nature.

 Through his research, Tejas has won numerous national and international awards, most notably the American Academy of Neurology (AAN) Neuroscience Research Prize, and has been named a finalist for the 2017 Intel International Science & Engineering Fair, the 2017 iSWEEEP International Science Fair, the 2017 International BioGENEius Challenge, and the 2017 National Junior Science & Humanities Symposium.